spacedock-zero/SAMMI_Companion-extension/README.md

   - **companion-mousemove**: Triggers an action when the mouse is moved, pull data contains the mouse position.
   - **companion-mousescroll**: Triggers an action when the mouse wheel is scrolled, pull data contains the scroll direction and amount.

-# Experimental Features
+## Experimental Features

+### **Song Recognition**
-- **Song Recognition**: Uses the Companion fingerprinting engine to set variables within SAMMI.
+Uses the Companion song fingerprinting engine to detect currently playing music from a device and set according variables within SAMMI.
+- **Variables**:
-  - **companion-songreco.songreco_lyric**: Contains the current lyric (line) of the detected song currently playing, synced with playback, Companion will try to keep it as close as possible.
+  - **companion-songreco.songreco_lyric**: Variable that contains the current lyric (line) of the detected song currently playing, synced with playback, Companion will try to keep it as close as possible.
-  - **companion-songreco.songreco_lyrics**: Contains the full lyrics of the detected song currently playing.
+  - **companion-songreco.songreco_lyrics**: Variable that contains the full lyrics of the detected song currently playing.
-  - **companion-songreco.songreco_track**: Contains the details of the detected song currently playing, including title, artist, album, and cover art.
+  - **companion-songreco.songreco_track**: Variable that contains the details of the detected song currently playing, including title, artist, album, and cover art.
+- **Extension Triggers**:
+  - **companion-songreco**: Triggers whenever an update to data is received, from all of the above.